-(11) Applicable percentage ownership is based on 40,228,123 shares of common stock outstanding as of December 31, 2014 plus, each stockholder and any securities that stockholder has the right to acquire within 60 days of December 31, 2014 pursuant options, warrants, conversion privileges or other rights.
+Applicable percentage ownership is based on 40,228,123 shares of common stock outstanding as of December 31, 2014 plus, each stockholder and any securities that stockholder has the right to acquire within 60 days of December 31, 2014 pursuant options, warrants, conversion privileges or other rights.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of common stock that a person has the right to acquire beneficial ownership of upon the exercise or conversion of options, convertible stock, warrants or other securities that are currently exercisable or convertible or that will become exercisable or convertible within 60 days of December 31, 2014 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage ownership of any other person.
+Shares of common stock that a person has the right to acquire beneficial ownership of upon the exercise or conversion of options, convertible stock, warrants or other securities that are currently exercisable or convertible or that will become exercisable or convertible within 60 days of December 31, 2014 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.